NikolaiT/incolumitas/content/Scraping/common-scraping-mistakes.md

 Tags: web scraping, crawling, puppeteer, playwright
 Slug: 7-common-mistakes-in-professional-scraping
 Author: Nikolai Tschacher
-Summary: In this blog post I am talking about my year long experience with web scraping and some common mistakes I made along the road.
-The more I dive into web scraping, the more I realize how easy it is to make mistakes in scraping.
-For that reason, I compiled a list of seven common mistakes when it comes to web scraping.
+Summary: In this blog post, I am talking about my several year long experience with web scraping and common mistakes I made along the road.
+The more I dive into web scraping, the more I realize how easy it is to take wrong decisions when scraping a site.
+For that reason, I compiled a list of seven common mistakes in regard to web scraping.

 The seven scraping commandments <a style="font-size: 70%" href="https://www.youtube.com/watch?v=ZYb_8MM1tGQ">[1]</a>

 1. <a href="#lie">Don't Lie about your User Agent</a>
 2. <a href="#speed">Don't scrape too aggressively</a>
-3. <a href="#serverless">Don't use AWS Lambda or any other Serverless infrastructure for Scraping</a>
+3. <a href="#serverless">Pick the right choice of scraping/crawling architecture that matches your needs</a>
 4. <a href="#mistakes">Learn from Mistakes from Professional Scraping Services</a>
 5. <a href="#fingerprinting">Don't disregard Fingerprinting</a>
 6. <a href="#behavior">Be Aware of Behavioral UI Analysis</a>